JonathanSun218/USC-CSCI-585/HW 1/README.txt

 	The Comments entity can be recursive because each comment can have replies.
 	Therefore, the Comments entity also has a unary relationship.
+	There has to be one main comment for there to be more comments (replies).